Search

 Metoidioplasty

-Metoidioplasty, also known as “meta”, is a surgical technique used to lengthen existing genital tissue to create a phallus similar to the size of a thumb.
+Metoidioplasty, also known as “meta”, is a surgical technique used to lengthen existing genital tissue to create a phallus close to the size of a thumb.
 Specifically, the erectile tissue is released from surrounding ligaments, giving it a more forward, prominent position.

 Why do patients undergo this procedure?